-This leaflet answers some common questions about MODAFINIL tablets.
-As this leaflet does not contain all the available information, it is important that you talk to your doctor or pharmacist.
+This leaflet answers some common questions about MODAFINIL SANDOZ.
+It does not contain all the available information.
+It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you receiving MODAFINIL against the benefits this medicine is expected to have for you.
+Your doctor has weighed the risks of you taking MODAFINIL SANDOZ against the benefits they expect it will have for you.